 A key area of work for the Modern Slavery Police Transformation Programme was to debrief, learn and share as much information as possible about completed modern slavery policing operations with colleagues across police forces and wider law enforcement.
 Understanding how real world situations and challenges were tackled and the outcomes for victims and offenders is key to establishing best practice and in identifying lessons learned.
 Sharing this information through practical guidance is particularly important for police forces.
 With the Modern Slavery Act being relatively new, with the nature of offending continuing to evolve and with investigations increasing in volume and complexity, it is important that real world knowledge and experience can be shared quickly.

-To date more than 40 major police investigations into modern slavery related cases have been debriefed by the transformation project team.
+More than 40 major police investigations into modern slavery related cases have been debriefed by the What Works Team.
 Once approved with participating forces, these operational debriefs are shared across policing and law enforcement agencies via the Policing Slavery and Human Trafficking Group on Knowledge Hub.

 Key areas of good practice emerging from the operational debriefs completed so far include: